moneil/DSKTOOL-for-Learn/README.md

 ## Heroku

-Note: I have temporarially disabled the Heroku Deploy buttons and docker container build until I sort out some deployment issues... the project runs locally outside of Heroku and Docker just fine - use the Localhost instructions.

-Clicking the below 'Deploy to Heroku' button will open Heroku to your application setup screen.
+Clicking any of the below 'Deploy to Heroku' buttons will open Heroku to your application setup screen and enable deploying the target branch.

-Note: if you do not have a Heroku account you will be prompted to create one.
-You will be directed to the setup screen on account create completion.
+Note: if you do not have a Heroku account you will be prompted to create one and you will be directed to the setup screen on account create completion.

 ##### Deploy Latest Stable Release (v1.2.1):